 Operations under the VCGLR

 In addition to bingo, the former Victorian Commission for Gambling Regulation, now the VCGLR is also responsible for regulating and governing all Keno operations as well as public lotteries, trade promotion lotteries, wagering, sports betting, community gaming and the Crown Casino.
-The commission also governs the employees of the casino as well as applications for licences and new gaming areas.
+The commission also governs the employees of the river belle casino as well as applications for licences and new gaming areas.
 Local business who intend to conduct a raffle for a charitable organisation or for commercial use must hold a Commercial raffle organiser’s licence.
 Organisations can apply for a licence directly from the VCGLR by downloading the application form.
 Once the raffle has taken place, the organisation must submit a statement of return to the commission within three months of the draw date of each raffle that has taken place.